AlgyJr/ios_guides/View-Controller-Lifecycle.md

     - A common case are network calls that you need to do only once when the screen is loaded.
     - Good place to init and setup objects used in the viewController.

-- ViewDidLoad V/S ViewDidAppear :
+- viewDidLoad V/S viewDidAppear :
     - If you need to repeat them (background activity/ UI changes/ make network calls ) to update the data in the view controller ,viewDidAppear(_:) is more appropriate to do so.

 - Important thing to remember :